-After a hard fought trial in which KMBL attorney defended multiple drug transactions based on entrapment, despite the jury’s conviction, KMBL attorney doggedly pursued evidence the agents tried to hide, finally uncovering evidence that would have helped the defense at trial.
-KMBL attorney then reopened negotiations getting the client a sentence ½ the length that otherwise would have been required.
+After a hard fought trial in which MBL attorney defended multiple drug transactions based on entrapment, despite the jury’s conviction, MBL attorney doggedly pursued evidence the agents tried to hide, finally uncovering evidence that would have helped the defense at trial.
+MBL attorney then reopened negotiations getting the client a sentence ½ the length that otherwise would have been required.

 After a three week trial and the jury’s guilty verdicts in one of the few Foreign Corrupt Practices Act cases tried nationally, the court – fully informed of the facts-sentenced the client in this 14 million dollar foreign bribery case to 6 months in custody and home detention

 In another state case involving a seizure of multiple pounds of marijuana in a large scale distribution case, MBL attorney obtained a settlement of no jail time and return of all seized property including a $50,000 automobile, cash and jewelry.